-To determine the trajectory corresponding to the global minimum, consider the presence of \(n_{\mathrm{obs}}\) obstacles along the vehicle's path.
-Since the feasible domain associated with each obstacle is partitioned into two regions, the global minimum requires solving \(2^{n_{\text{obs}}}\) candidate problems.
-Each problem is independent and can therefore be solved in parallel.
-The trajectory with the lowest cost among the feasible solutions is then identified as the global optimum.
-Because all subproblems are decoupled, parallelization both accelerates computation and ensures that multiple valid trajectories may be obtained, provided feasibility is maintained.

 RCOA can be simplified in scenarios where only limited obstacle data is available.
-In such cases, the obstacle may be approximated by a unit-step representation.
+In such cases, the obstacle may be approximated by a unit step representation.
 For example, consider the unit step function \(Au(t-a)\), where \(a\) represents a time shift and \(A\) is a scaling factor.
-The vertex at \(t=a\) can be mapped to the point \((x^o_{\text{min}},y^o_{\text{max}})=(a,A)\), under the assumption that the obstacle extends indefinitely beyond this boundary.
-This abstraction provides a compact representation of the obstacle and can be expressed as follows:
+In this context, time shift refers to the position of a vertex, either left or right, of the obstacle.
+The scaling factor represents the position of the top surface; \((a,A)=(x^o_{\text{min}},y^o_{\text{max}})\), under the assumption that the obstacle extends indefinitely beyond this boundary.
+This abstraction provides a compact representation of the obstacle as defined below.

 Together, these variants demonstrate that RCOA is flexible enough to handle static, dynamic, and data-limited obstacle scenarios while remaining computationally tractable for real-time applications.
-Moreover, the generality of this formulation makes it versatile, offering a principled framework that can be adapted to a wide range of engineering problems beyond obstacle avoidance.
+Moreover, the generality of this formulation makes it versatile, offering a principled framework that can be adapted to a wide range of engineering problems beyond OA.